And Jesus grew in wisdom, and in stature, and in favor with God and man. – Luke 2:52

 Where will I be staying?

-Adventure School students will live on campus at Heavenly Hills Christian Camp and Retreat Center in gender-specific Cottages.
+Students will live on campus at Heavenly Hills Christian Camp and Retreat Center in gender-specific Cottages.
 Students will also have access to gender-specific bathrooms.

 Each student will share a room with one other student but will be given their own bed, desk, and dresser.